 After this, check again in Terminal by entering: “where r” (if using zsh shell in Terminal).
 You should then see the new R path “/usr/local/bin/r” returned.
 You can then try running plugin again.

-If you have any feedback to provide us on M1 chips or macOS Big Sur, please email us at email@example.com.
+If you have any feedback to provide us, please email us at email@example.com.